stat6250-w18/course-questions-wiki/week-01/README.md

 [Course Structure Quiz, Problem 1]
 - Question (ilankham−stat6250): How common it is to abbreviate the word "repository" as "repo"?
+Answer (tbishaw-stat6250):I beleive this is common abbreviation.

 [Course Structure Quiz, Problem 2]
 - Question (ilankham−stat6250): Is the requirement to complete 8 of 10 forum posts to allow people to "slack off" at the end of the quarter, or is it to accommodate students enrolling in the course late, or both?
 - Answer (ilankham−stat6250): Both; however, students are encouraged to complete all assignments as written, even if they have no impact on their course grade.

+Question (tbishaw-stat6250): How have students in the past that had little to no experience in SAS been able to adjust to this course?

 [Course Structure Quiz, Problem 3]
 - Question (ilankham−stat6250): Is the requirement to complete 8 of 10 weekly quizzes to allow people to "slack off" at the end of the quarter, or is it to accommodate students enrolling in the course late, or both?
+Answer (tbishaw-stat6250): It is to accommodate students enrolled in the course late and give others a chance to improve their performance in the course.

 [Course Structure Quiz, Problem 4]